bombasticSlacks/Aspirant/Game/Wanderer.md

 If characters hostile to you, are not aware of you at the start of combat, you get a [Combat Turn](Terminology#Combat%20Turn) before the first [Combat Round](Terminology#Combat%20Round).

 #### Cram Session
-During [Meditate](Activities#Meditate), you can select any one of your skills that isn’t already at 3 ranks to count as being one rank higher until the next meditation.
+During [Good Night's Rest](Activities#Good%20Night's%20Rest), you can select any one of your skills that isn’t already at 3 ranks to count as being one rank higher until the next meditation.

 #### Field Dressing
 When collecting bits from creatures after an encounter, you may collect one additional from any monster you choose.